The 28 Different Types of Sleeves: A Complete Guide

 Puff Sleeve

-This type of sleeve is often seen on dresses and blouses and can add a touch of femininity to any outfit.
+This type of sleeve is often seen in dresses and blouses and can add a touch of femininity to any outfit.
 While puff sleeves can be a bit tricky to style, they are definitely a unique and eye-catching detail that is worth considering for your next garment.

 A traditional puff sleeve gown is like a sheer cone that covers a woman’s arms and creates skirts full of volume.
 Puff sleeves are also referred to as elastic sleeves because they stretch over your arms but leave some room to move.
-Puff sleeves can be made out of fabric with many different materials, such as satin, taffeta, organza, sailcloth lace and tulle!
+Puff sleeves can be made out of fabric with many different materials, such as satin, taffeta, organza, sailcloth lace, and tulle!

 Dolman Sleeve or Batwing Sleeve

-A dolman sleeve or batwing sleeve is a type of sleeve that is wide at the shoulder and tapers to a narrow cuff.
+A Dolman sleeve or batwing sleeve is a type of sleeve that is wide at the shoulder and tapers to a narrow cuff.
 This type of sleeve is often found on sweaters and other tops.
 Dolman sleeves are named after a 19th-century French actress, Mme.
 Dolman.
 The batwing sleeve is so named because it resembles the shape of a bat's wing.
 This type of sleeve is often used to create a flowing, loose silhouette.
 It can also be used to add visual interest to a garment.

 Dolman sleeves are easy to sew and can be adapted to many different styles of clothing.
-If you're looking to add a dolman sleeve to a garment, there are a few things you need to keep in mind.
+If you're looking to add a Dolman sleeve to a garment, there are a few things you need to keep in mind.
 First, you'll need to choose a fabric that has some drape to it.
 A lightweight knit fabric will work well.
-You'll also need to select a pattern that has a dolman sleeve.
+You'll also need to select a pattern that has a Dolman sleeve.
 Next, you'll need to cut the fabric and assemble the garment according to the pattern instructions.
 When you're ready to sew the sleeve, you'll need to gather the fabric at the shoulder seam.

 Bell Sleeve